See how the groups are unfolding and how the 15 sides to join England in the finals will be decided.

 - Sweden and Iceland both have a maximum nine points from three games.
 Behind them both Hungary and Slovakia have lost to the leading pair, drawn 0-0 with each other in Senec and beaten Latvia to each have four points.

-- Austria have four wins out of four after beating North Macedonia and Kazakhstan while France have two perfect victories, Amel Majri's hat-trick helping them win 6-0 against Serbia (who have six points from four games).
-Neither Austria nor France have conceded a goal; they face off in April and June.
+- Austria have four wins out of four after beating North Macedonia and Kazakhstan while France have two perfect victories, Amel Majri's hat-trick helping them win 6-0 against Serbia (whose March win against North Macedonia actually moved them three points ahead of Les Bleues, who have three games in hand).
+Neither Austria nor France have conceded a goal.

-- Germany are on four wins out of four but the Republlic of Ireland's perfect start was ended by a last-gasp equaliser from Greece in a 1-1 Athens draw.
-Greece are three points behind second-placed Ireland, who they visit on 6 March, while both Montenegro and Ukraine (who have faced Germany twice) are yet to get off the mark.
+- Germany are on four wins out of four but are a point behind the Republic of Ireland, who beat Greece and Montenegro in March.
+However, Germany have a game in hand.
+Both Montenegro and Ukraine (who have faced Germany twice) are yet to get off the mark, with Greece on four points.

 How qualifying works